Frank VanderSloot: Paving and construction

 VanderSloot was the owner of HighStone (formerly Eagle Rock Construction; RBH Gravel; VIP Construction), an Idaho Falls-based asphalt construction and maintenance company.
 HighStone was the prime contractor on a $421,000 state government contract to repair a stretch of Idaho State Highway 33 in Idaho Falls, and worked on a road project in Rexburg.
 In September 2011, HighStone merged with DePatco, a family-owned heavy construction company in St. Anthony, Idaho.
 The merger created eastern Idaho's largest locally owned construction company.

 Net worth

-VanderSloot does not publicly disclose his personal worth;' however, in 2004, Forbes magazine estimated that Melaleuca was worth $1.4 billion and that VanderSloot's share of the company (55 percent of the voting stock and 44 percent of the nonvoting stock), was worth $700 million.
+VanderSloot does not publicly disclose his personal worth; however, in 2004, Forbes magazine estimated that Melaleuca was worth $1.4 billion and that VanderSloot's share of the company (55 percent of the voting stock and 44 percent of the nonvoting stock), was worth $700 million.
 According to Dan Popkey of the Idaho Statesman, the company's value had grown to between $3.2 billion and $3.9 billion by 2011, and VanderSloot's net worth was estimated at more than $1 billion.
 In 2012, the Land Report listed VanderSloot as the 92nd largest landowner in the United States.
 In 2013, VanderSloot was listed by Business Insider as the wealthiest individual in the state of Idaho, with an estimated net worth of $1.2 billion.
-In 2017, VanderSloot was listed in the Forbes 400 as the 302nd wealthiest American with a net worth of $2.7 billion.
+In 2017, VanderSloot was listed on the Forbes 400 as the 302nd wealthiest American with a net worth of $2.7 billion.